 Whyte Corporate Affairs (Independent)

-Less than a decade after it was launched by former Interel exec Emmnanuel Goedseels, Whyte Corporate Affairs has positioned itself as leader in corporate affairs in the Belgian market, and in 2016 embarked on an ambitious plan to broaden its capabilities (investments in employee engagement, crisis communications, and data and analytics) and its geographic reach (plans for a new operation in Antwerp to cover the Flanders market, and partnerships with select Dutch firms to play across the Benelux region).
+Nearly a decade after it was launched by former Interel exec Emmnanuel Goedseels, Whyte Corporate Affairs has positioned itself as a leader in corporate affairs in the Belgian market, and in 2017 furthered its position with new initiatives (investments in visualisation and digitalisation and growing its internal comms practice), strategic hires (added a fifth partner and hired a crisis communications expert away from competitor Akkanto) and expanded geographic reach (the opening of a new operation in Antwerp to cover the Flanders market).

 The firm continues to offer valuable insight into the Belgian media, political, corporate, social and academic landscape, an expertise that allows Whyte to define the right audiences, recommend the most appropriate channels of communication, to formulate the right messages and to anticipate actions and reactions.
-That expertise has been strengthened by a commitment to analytics and research and a growing emphasis on digital channels and visualization.
-An already strong senior team expanded with the addition of Martine Maelschalck, former editor in Chief of business newspaper L'Echo and communications director for the Federal Budget Minister; Stany Vaes, public affairs manager for the Belgian retail industry association; and An Teyssen, with experience in senior roles at the Port of Antwerp and AB InBev.
+That expertise has been strengthened by a commitment to analytics and research and a growing emphasis on digital channels and visualisation.
+Now in its 10th year, Whyte is still run by founding partners Sandrine Agie, Joris Bulteel, Eveline de Ridder and Emmanuel Goedseels.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap